scalapenos/stamina/README.md

 - decoupling from fully qualified class names (or randomly generated ids) as serialization keys.
 Instead, Stamina uses simple String keys to identify serialized types.
 - support for multiple serialization libraries as implementation plugins, as long as they can be ported/adjusted/wrapped in order to support the above features.

 The first (and currently only) implementation is based on spray-json.
-It supports migration from oldder versions using a very simple little DSL to pre-process the JSON AST based on the specific version being read before deserialization takes place.
+It supports migration from older versions using a very simple little DSL to pre-process the JSON AST based on the specific version being read before deserialization takes place.
 Here's an example:

 ```scala
 // This example uses explicitly versioned case classes (i.e. the same